Updated Cancer Information

-Please note that updated information on this topic is available at the links below.
+Please note that updated information on this topic is available at the buttons below.

 Rev. 2008; originally published 2000

 Cancer poses a major risk for A-T patients.
 It may also be a small risk for carriers of A-T (see Inheritance, Chapter 3).
 These two issues will be discussed separately.

 CANCER IN A-T PATIENTS